CEMPD/FESTC-EPIC0509/README.md

 git clone -b FESTCv1.2 https://github.com/CEMPD/FEST-C.git

-FEST-C tutorial input data for each FEST-C release version are available from the CMAS Center Software Clearinghouse.
-From http://www.cmascenter.org, select Download -> Software -> FEST-C and choose the version to get the latest version with input data.
+It is important to note that the cloned branch does not include common data required as input to run the model.
+We recommend those not developing the code to go to the CMAS Center Software Clearinghouse to download the FEST-C version and user's guide.
+From http://www.cmascenter.org, select Download -> Software -> FEST-C and choose the version to get the FEST-C version with input data.